nathanmarz/storm/README.md

     # ...
 ```
 ## Streams and Stream Groupings
-Streams in Flux are represented as a list of connections (data flow) between the Spouts and Bolts in a topology, and an associated
+Streams in Flux are represented as a list of connections (Graph edges, data flow, etc.) between the Spouts and Bolts in
-Grouping definition.
+a topology, with an associated Grouping definition.

 A Stream definition has the following properties: